amandaguglieri/hackinglife/docs/1433-mssql.md

 Because malicious users sometimes attempt to elevate their privileges by using xp_cmdshell, xp_cmdshell is disabled by default.
 But we can use sp_configure or Policy Based Management to enable it.

 **sp_configure** displays or changes global configuration settings for the current settings.
-This is how you mmay take advantage of it:
+This is how you may take advantage of it:

 ```msSQL
 # To allow advanced options to be changed.